Toyota RAV4: Third generation (XA30; 2005)

 The third-generation RAV4 is also equipped with electric power steering (EPS) system, an optional keyless entry system marketed as Smart Entry and Start System and nine airbags for the first time.
 In the interior, the RAV4 uses a two-tiered instrument panel which was designed to improve the feel of roominess.
+Higher trims offered an improved audio system, larger centre screen, and dual-zone climate controls.

 Another addition for the third-generation RAV4 is the option of a V6 engine in some markets.
 It is a 3.5-litre 2GR-FE petrol engine that is rated at 201 kW, which is capable of 0-60 mph acceleration in around six seconds.

-In 2008 (for the 2009 model year), the RAV4 was given a mid-cycle refresh in some markets, featuring a number of changes, including an all-new four-cylinder engine, and a redesigned front end and tweaked rear end.
-Much of the interior remains as before.

-In 2010 (for the 2011 model year), the RAV4 underwent another facelift, based on the Vanguard's styling.

 The vehicles were built in Toyota's Tahara, Aichi assembly plant, and under contract by Toyota Industries in its Nagakusa, Obu, Aichi plant.
 Beginning in November 2008, vehicles for the North American market were built in the Toyota Motor Manufacturing Canada Inc. at the new West Plant in Woodstock, Ontario.
 Beginning in March 2009, Chinese models began production by Tianjin FAW Toyota Motor Co.
 Ltd. in a joint-venture plant in Tianjin, China.

 In 2015, the XA30 series RAV4 was awarded the WheelsTV pre-owned vehicle of the year title.